ravachol/kew/README.md

 bind = +, volUp, +5%

-If you have an old install of kew, delete the kewrc file to make these style of bindings appear.
+If you have an old install of kew, delete the kewrc file to make this style of bindings appear.

 ## Themes